- Get Involved

 Olga Rothchild, both passionate and forceful in her concern for animals, continued to be a driving force in improving conditions.
 The group was ahead of its time, ensuring that adopted female dogs were spayed at the Blue Cross Hospital for Dogs in Boise (a revolutionary idea at that time).
 During this time the pound had no electricity or heat, and water for cleaning had to be carried from the river in buckets.

-Although conditions were much improved, this shelter was overcrowded from the beginning, a situation that was remedied in 1997 with the construction of the present day 27,000-square-foot facility funded by a capital campaign that raised $3.8 million from local philanthropists and businesses.
+Although conditions were much improved, this shelter was overcrowded from the beginning, a situation that was remedied in 1997 with the construction of the Dorman campus 27,000-square-foot facility funded by a capital campaign that raised $3.8 million from local philanthropists and businesses.

-The shelter currently handles more than 12,000 animals a year and has one of the most successful adoption and fostering programs in the Northwest.
-The current Idaho Humane Society has a staff of nearly 100 employees and more than 1,000 volunteers.
+The shelter currently handles an average of 12,000 animals a year and has one of the most successful adoption and fostering programs in the Northwest.
+The current Idaho Humane Society has a staff of over 100 employees and more than 1,000 volunteers.
 It is governed by an all-volunteer, 19-member board of directors.